firstnuel/Glimlach/README.md

 ### License:

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License; see the [LICENSE](https://github.com/firstnuel/Glimlach/blob/main/License) file for details.